 The central nervous system that you can use voluntarily.
-With this you can think for example of tensing your muscles.
+With this you can think of, for example, tensing your muscles.

 The autonomic nervous system that is not under our free will.
-Think for example of sweating, your heartbeat, blood pressure, digestion and metabolism.
+Think about sweating, your heart rate, blood pressure, digestion and metabolism.

-This second nervous system is divided into two systems, each with an opposite function: the sympathetic and the parasympathetic.
+This second nervous system is again subdivided into two systems, each with opposite effects namely the sympathetic and the parasympathetic.

 The sympathetic nervous system:

-The SYMPATHICUS(the accelerator) is the branch that certainly used to enable us to survive in life-threatening situations.
+The SYMPATHICUS(the gas pedal) is the branch that certainly used to enable us to survive in life-threatening situations.
 It is meant to get your body in an optimal state to fight, flee and act.
 The hormone involved is adrenaline.
 Your heart rate goes up along with your breathing and blood pressure.
-In this state your body releases energy very quickly in order to take action!
+In this state, your body releases energy incredibly quickly to take action!

 The para-sympathetic nervous system:

-The PARASYMPATHICUS(the brake pedal) is the counterpart of the sympathetic and is responsible for recovery, repair, rebuilding and rest.
-Your heart rate and blood pressure decrease and your breathing becomes calmer.
-This allows your muscles and organs to receive sufficient blood and oxygen.
+The PARASYMPATHICUS(the brake pedal) is the counterpart of the sympathetic and is responsible for recovery, repair, accumulation and rest.
+Your heart rate, blood pressure drops and your breathing becomes calmer again.
+As a result, your muscles and organs receive sufficient blood and oxygen.

 It's all about balance:

 It is not that the sympathizer is necessarily negative.
 Stress can also be useful!
-In some moments you need stress.
-Stress increases your motivation.
-This in turn helps you to perform better.
-So there are definitely positive sides to stress as well.
+In some moments, you also need stress.
+From stress, your motivation goes up.
+This in turn allows you to perform better.
+So there are definitely positive sides to stress.

-But in order to maintain balance, it is necessary to allow the sympathetic nervous system to settle down again and let your parasympathetic nervous system take over.
-Especially when you have complaints or an injury.
+But to maintain balance, it is necessary to also allow the sympathetic system to settle back down and let your parasympathetic nervous system take over.
+Especially when you have symptoms or an injury.

-Our modern age asks a lot from us.
-We are always busy, everything has to happen at once and for that reason we also have to deal with stress.
+Our modern age asks a lot of us.
+We are always busy, everything has to be done right away, and for this reason we also deal with a lot of stress.

-However, your body cannot always be in an elevated state of readiness.
-Especially when you are trying to recover from a complaint or injury.
-If this continues for too long, the balance gets disturbed.
+Except that your body cannot always be in a heightened state of readiness.
+Especially at the time when you are trying to recover from a complaint or injury.
+When this persists for too long, the balance gets upset.

 What can you do yourself?